mkurak/cw-suite/packages/cw.api.core.cache.memory/DEV_NOTES.md

-# Developer Notes — cw.api.core.cache.memory
+# Developer Notes — @cw-suite/api-cache-memory

 > Quick reference for future sessions when context is limited.